Chocolate that looks just like salami! An enticing dessert with a hint of liquor.

 If you don't have a food processor, you can put the biscuit cookies in a thick plastic bag and use a rolling pin to crush them.

-In a bowl, combine the butter, cocoa powder, crushed biscuit cookies, sugar, water and marsala (pre-mixed), then mix together.
+In a bowl, combine the butter, cocoa powder, crushed biscuit cookies, sugar, and marsala diluted with water, then mix together.

 Roughly chop half of the pine nuts and add them to the mixture, and add the remaining whole pine nuts as well.
 Mix together until moist throughout.